The Entertainer

 People, please pray for your leaders, Christian leaders in particular.
 Pray that we will be good pastors caring for others before ourselves.

-Pray that what we honour that we are ordained to serve.
-Not to be entertainers, not to be power seekers.
+Pray that we honour our calling, that we are ordained to serve.
+Not to be entertainers, not to be power seekers or oppressors.

 Finally, please pray for yourselves that you will continue to be challenged and obedient to the word of God and testify to his transformative saving work in your life.